Historical Football Data via API — 2026 Guide

 Plan selection for bulk downloads

 If you are doing a one-time historical data pull across multiple competitions and decades, the Scale plan ($379/month) is the most practical choice.
-At 300 requests per minute and 5 million requests per month, you can download the entire historical dataset for all 1,196 competitions in a few days.
+At 300 requests per minute and 5 million requests per month, you can download the entire historical dataset - including the full expanded catalog of up to 1,196 competitions available on request - in a few days.
 Once downloaded, cancel or downgrade - your local data does not expire.

 For smaller pulls (one league, a few seasons), the Starter plan at $50/month is more than sufficient.
 Ten seasons of a single league requires roughly 50-100 requests, well within the 100,000 monthly limit.